redguardtoo/ms-frontend-sandbox/README.md

 Front end components are placed at `frontend/components`:
 - A component could inherit from other component
 - A component could import another component
-- A component is a directory containing one CSS file and one JS file
+- A component is a directory containing JS files
 - See `frontend/components/MSFormInput` for example
 - We use third party UI components from react-bootstrap.
 If your new component is to inherit from or override a react-bootstrap component.
 Your component name should comply with react-bootstrap naming convention.
 For example, if a component type is button, its name **must** end with "Button"
 - Make your code DRY (Don't Repeat Yourself) is encouraged.
 But avoid over-engineering by creating too many tiny components